Key Factors & Conclusion

 Only prescription eyewear is automatically eligible; non-prescription items may need a doctor’s note.

 December 31st is approaching quickly.
 If you still have FSA funds sitting there, now is the time to act.
 HSA funds roll over year to year, but FSA balances?
 Usually gone if not spent.
-That’s why savvy shoppers are turning to ZEELOOL, the smart spender’s secret for snagging designer-looking FSA-eligible glasses with tax-free dollars before they vanish.
+That’s why savvy shoppers are using their benefits for ZEELOOL eyewear to snag designer-looking frames with tax-free dollars before they vanish.

-Buying eyewear is one of the few ways to empty a chunk of your FSA balance instantly, and the best part is that you don’t need a new doctor’s appointment if your prescription is current.
+Buying eyewear is one of the few ways to empty a chunk of your FSA balance instantly.
 Think of it as a win-win: you protect your eye health, refresh your look, and make sure your tax-free dollars don't go to waste.
-And if you’ve been putting off replacing scratched lenses or outdated frames, this is the perfect opportunity to upgrade without paying out of pocket, as the FSA deadline of 2025 is near.
+And if you’ve been putting off replacing scratched lenses or outdated frames, this is the perfect opportunity to upgrade, as the FSA deadline of 2025 is near.

 The Hard Numbers: 2025 vs. 2026 Limits (Cheat Sheet)